CreativeBulma/bulma-divider/src/docs/content/how-to/customize.md

 This command will install all development required package.

 ### Customize
-Customize Sass variables defined wihtin `src/sass/_variables.sass` file.
+Customize Sass variables defined within `src/sass/index.sass` file.

 ### Build
 You can build CSS files by launching the build process with the command: